kilofox/kohana/CONTRIBUTING.md

 A text editor will open with a list of commits.
 Delete the line containing the offending commit before saving the file and closing your editor.

-Git will remove the commit and you can then pull/merge the remote changes.
+Git will remove the commit, and you can then pull/merge the remote changes.

 # Unit Testing